St. Louis, MO

 The FDA findings suggest that women are much more likely to develop cancer if they receive implants with textured surfaces rather than smooth surfaces.
 The FDA website stresses that the data is limited and subject to bias, and there is no certainty that one specific surface-type is more likely to result in ALCL than another.
 The FDA website also states that they “continue to collect and evaluate information about ALCL in women with breast implants”.
 However, since the airing of the NBC report, the FDA has since stated they will not ban the textured breast implants.

 On May 2, 2019, “the announcement follows a public hearing in March on breast implant safety and the risks of breast implant-associated anaplastic large cell lymphoma, or BIA-ALCL, associated with textured implants.”
-The FDA says they do not believe implants “meet the legal standard” to be banned under the Food, Drug and Cosmetic Act.
+The FDA has previously said they do not believe implants “meet the legal standard” to be banned under the Food, Drug, and Cosmetic Act.

 Surgeons prefer textured implants to ensure that the implant will stay in place, though smooth implants are more simple to insert and adjust.
 There is no evidence explaining why textured implants lead to a higher likelihood of developing ALCL, but experts are exploring a theory that has to do with the bodies reaction to the material as the skin tissue regrows around the textured implant in microscopic grooves.